yacoin/yacoin/README.md

 good thing.
 Developers should expect to rework and resubmit patches if they don't match the project's coding conventions (see coding.txt) or are controversial.

-The master branch (YACoin stable) is regularly built and tested, but is not guaranteed to be completely stable.

 From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will